Tom-Lewis-Coder/weather-app/README.md

 # Weather-App

 This app is designed to fetch the current weather from any city in the world.
-Upon entering the name of a city, the user will be provided with the current temp/conditions plus humidity, wind, visibility, pressure and sunrise/sunset times.
+Upon entering the name of a city, the user will be provided with the current temp/conditions plus the humidity, wind, visibility, pressure and sunrise/sunset times.

 ![](weatherAppJS.gif)